USS Cythera (PY-31): Zionist service

 British intelligence had monitored Ben Hecht since her overhaul in Brooklyn.
 At 10:40 on 8 March 1947, a British Royal Air Force Avro Lancaster maritime patrol aircraft sighted her in the Mediterranean Sea as she approached Palestine.
 The British Royal Navy destroyer HMS Chieftain intercepted her at 12:15, and at 14:15 the British destroyer HMS Chevron came up along Ben Hecht′s starboard side.
 Ben Hecht′s crew requested food and water from the destroyers, one of which demanded to know her identity and destination.
 Ben Hecht, steering a westward course toward Gibraltar to deceive the British, responded that she was bound for Arica, Chile.
 The British destroyer HMS Chivalrous and anti-aircraft frigate HMS St Brides Bay also arrived on the scene as Ben Hecht alternated between steering toward Gibraltar and the Suez Canal.

 At 16:30 on 8 March 1947, as twilight approached, the destroyers maneuvered to block Ben Hecht′s path 10 nmi off the coast of Palestine.
 With only one day of food left aboard, Ben Hecht turned 90 degrees to make for the coast of Palestine.
 When a destroyer again demanded Ben Hecht′s identity and destination, her crew replied that she was the merchant ship Abril bound for Chile.
 However, Ben Hecht clearly was steering for Palestine and, with their ship surrounded by British warships and unable to escape, Ben Hecht′s crew hoisted the Zionist flag, and Betar members threw their weapons overboard and led the passengers in singing the Zionist anthem "Hatikvah" and the anthem of the Zionist Revisionist Party.
 Chieftain came alongside Ben Hecht, put a 32-man boarding party of Royal Marines aboard her, and rammed her.
 Thirty more Marines from Chevron and 20 from Chivalrous also boarded Ben Hecht.
-Armed with gas grenades, batons, javelins, and water hoses, the Marines faced on resistance and took full control of Ben Hecht about an hour after boarding.
+Armed with gas grenades, batons, javelins, and water hoses, the Marines faced no resistance and took full control of Ben Hecht about an hour after boarding.
 They held her passengers below deck and her crew under guard in a corner of her bridge.

 The British towed Ben Hecht into the harbor at Haifa in Mandatory Palestine during the predawn hours of 9 March 1947.
 Her crew was arrested and imprisoned, and her passengers were placed in British Army custody and deported to prison camps in Cyprus.